nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-configuration-properties.md

 </component>
 ```

+### Timezone

+By default, Web UI displays dates according to the timezone detected by the user's web browser.
+However, by configuring the `timezone` setting, it's possible to specify the name of a specific timezone (according to the [IANA tz database](https://www.iana.org/time-zones)) to be used globally instead.
+For the moment, the only valid value for this setting is `Etc/UTC`, which assumes that the time specified by the user is UTC.

 ### Others

 By default, there are also two more settings defined related to [Amazon S3 Direct Upload for Web UI]({{page page='amazon-s3-direct-upload'}}) and [Page Providers]({{page page='page-providers'}}).